pagkly/Zed/Investopedia3/Understanding Cost of Goods Sold – COGS.md

 ## What Does the COGS Tell You?

-The COGS is an important metric on the financial statements as it is subtracted from a company’s revenues to determine its [gross profit](https://www.investopedia.com/terms/g/grossprofit.asp).
+The COGS is an important metric on the financial statements as it is subtracted from a company’s revenues to determine its [[gross profit]](https://www.investopedia.com/terms/g/grossprofit.asp).
 The gross profit is a profitability measure that evaluates how efficient a company is in managing its labor and supplies in the production process.

-Because COGS is a [cost of doing business](https://www.investopedia.com/articles/pf/09/business-startup-costs.asp), it is recorded as a business expense on the income statements.
+Because COGS is a [[cost of doing business]](https://www.investopedia.com/articles/pf/09/business-startup-costs.asp), it is recorded as a business expense on the income statements.
 Knowing the cost of goods sold helps analysts, investors, and managers estimate the company’s bottom line.
 If COGS increases, net income will decrease.
 While this movement is beneficial for income tax purposes, the business will have less profit for its shareholders.
 Businesses thus try to keep their COGS low so that net profits will be higher.

 Cost of goods sold (COGS) is the cost of acquiring or manufacturing the products that a company sells during a period, so the only costs included in the measure are those that are directly tied to the production of the products, including the cost of labor, materials, and manufacturing overhead.
 For example, the COGS for an automaker would include the material costs for the parts that go into making the car plus the labor costs used to put the car together.
 The cost of sending the cars to dealerships and the cost of the labor used to sell the car would be excluded.